qforestlab/riscan-registration-VZ400/3_clean_filter.md

 ![RiSCAN_PRO_project](./img/03_clean_filter-8.png)

 In this case the filtered version of the point cloud will be the cloud indicated by arrow 1 and the points that were deleted from that point cloud are found in POINTCLOUDS (arrow 9).
 So if you use this method the next steps will have to be performed on the point cloud indicated by arrow 10.
-Pay attention to this as the next slides assume the previous option was used!
+Pay attention to this as the next main steps assume the previous option was used!

 I recommend using the previous option.